Sifir-io/react-native-tor/README.md

 # React Native Tor
-A fully featured Tor Daemon and Onion Routing Client for your React Native iOS and Android Project!
+A fully featured Tor Daemon , Onion Routing Client and Hidden Service HTTP server for your React Native iOS and Android Project!
 :calling: :closed_lock_with_key: :globe_with_meridians:
 ## TL;DR
 In your project: